 In October 2012, Hadassah sold its property located at 50 West 58th Street for the selling price of \$71,500,000.
 Based on an order approving the sale of the building at the Ex Parte of the Supreme Court of the State of New York on August 17, 2012, the Attorney General did not object to Hadassah's use of the net proceeds of the sale for purposes of creating a board-restricted fund, which will provide long-term financial security for the Organization and support the Organization's charitable programs and activities (note 10).
-The sale resulted in a net gain of approximately \$63,000,000.
+The sale resulted in a net gain of approximately \$63,000,000 in 2012.
 The terms and conditions permit Hadassah to have the use of Hadassah House for up to three years from the date of transfer of title.

-At December 31, 2012, construction in progress includes costs associated with two new inpatient hospitals, which are at various stages of completion (note 16).
+At December 31, 2012, construction in progress includes costs associated with a new inpatient hospital (note 16).